Edward Hill (New Zealand politician): Death

 Hill died in Wellington in 2001.

 Personal life

-Hill's first marriage was to Jean O'Hagan Morton, an author who published three novels and a collection of writings all under the name Jean O. Hill.
+Hill's first marriage was to Jean O'Hagan Morton whom he met in Canada in 1937 and was also a member of the Buchmanites.
+She was an author who published three novels and a collection of writings all under the name Jean O. Hill.
 They had three daughters, Rowena, Beatrice and Theodora.
 His daughter Beatrice Tinsley had a notable career as an astronomer and cosmologist in the United States, where she was renowned as one of the world's greatest astrophysicists, but died prematurely in 1981 at the age of 40.
 After his first wife's death he remarried to Mattie Hill.